 Highlight Low-Growing Foliage in Landscaping Beds

-Path lighting can add intrigue to short plants in landscaping beds that would otherwise be obscured by the cover of night.
+Path lighting can add intrigue to short plants in landscaping beds that would otherwise be obscured by nightfall.

 Pedestrian Safety